The Art of Piano Refinishing

 We start by removing your old finish.
 Unlike many other refinishers, our finish stripping process does not include any water.
 Many piano and furniture refinishers utilize water to neutralize the stripping agent.
 However, any water in the stripping process can soak into the wood and damage the structure of the piano cabinet itself.
 This can cause loose veneer and many other cosmetic and structural problems.

 We use the highest grade instrument lacquer that is completely clear of any flattening paste.
 Instead of using this paste to control the sheen of the finish, we control this by the level of sanding and hand polishing.
 This results in a much clearer, quality finish that is easier to repair in the long run.
 This type of finish comes from a lot of elbow grease – many coats of lacquer, many rounds of sanding, time for drying, then the labor of hand polishing.
 Even though these methods take longer and require more work, the quality of the end result speaks for itself.
-There’s simply no shortcut for quality when it comes to the perfect piano finish.
+There’s simply no shortcut to quality when it comes to the perfect piano finish.
 (It is important to point out that piano refinishing is just one of the numerous steps in the rebuilding process.)
-This part of the piano rebuilding process is truly, Art You Can See.
+This part of the piano rebuilding process is true, Art You Can See.